 Treating Back Pain and Acid Reflux

-Many people who experience acid reflux have the instinct to lie down, but it is important to know this can actually make the pain worse.
+Many people who experience acid reflux have the instinct to lie down, but it is important to know that this can actually make the pain worse.
 The best thing to do when any acid reflux appears is to find a calm and quiet place to sit until the feeling passes.
 If your back is also bothering you, be sure to sit straight and maintain a good posture to stretch the diaphragm.

 The majority of acid reflux cases can be addressed by home remedies, lifestyle changes, and over-the-counter medications.